12.1. Overview and Key Concepts

 tbl_ri | tbl_ri_idx

-Replication Origin is a concept to identify the source of a data change.
+Replication Origin identifies the source of a data change.
 It serves two primary purposes:

-1. Tracking Replication Progress (Recovery Control): When applying data received from an external node, the subscriber records the publisher’s COMMIT LSN (Log Sequence Number) within its own applied commit WAL data.
-By maintaining this mapping between the publisher’s LSN and the subscriber’s local WAL LSN, the system ensures that logical replication can accurately resume from the correct “origin” after an interruption, such as a system failure.
+Tracking Replication Progress (Recovery Control): When applying data from an external node, the subscriber records the publisher’s COMMIT LSN (Log Sequence Number) within its own WAL.
+By maintaining this mapping, the system ensures logical replication accurately resumes from the correct point after an interruption.

-2. Prevention of Infinite Replication Loops (Circular Replication): In complex topologies like bidirectional replication, a change sent from Node A to Node B might inadvertently be sent back to Node A. By “stamping” each change with an origin, the system distinguishes between local changes and those received via replication, thereby preventing redundant re-transmissions.
+Prevention of Infinite Replication Loops (Circular Replication): In bidirectional replication, a change sent from Node A to Node B might inadvertently be sent back to Node A. By “stamping” each change with an origin, the system distinguishes local changes from replicated changes, preventing redundant re-transmissions.

-While Replication Origin is a complex concept deeply integrated into the logical replication framework, its most fundamental element is the origin_id.
-This is a local identifier used by a subscriber to internally distinguish between different publishers (origins).
+While Replication Origin is deeply integrated into the logical replication framework, its most fundamental element is the origin_id.
+This local identifier allows a subscriber to internally distinguish between different publishers (origins).

-The mechanisms for tracking replication progress are fundamentally embedded within the logical replication architecture and are detailed in Section 12.8.
-The remainder of this section focuses on the prevention of infinite loops, a feature introduced in version 16.
+The mechanisms for tracking progress are embedded within the architecture and detailed in Section 12.8.
+This section focuses on loop prevention, a feature introduced in version 16.

-It is crucial to understand that an origin_id is not a cluster-wide or globally unique identifier.
-Instead, it is a strictly local value assigned internally by a subscriber to distinguish between the multiple publishers it connects to.
+It is essential to recognize that an origin_id is not a cluster-wide or globally unique identifier.
+Instead, a subscriber assigns this value internally to distinguish among the multiple publishers it connects to.

-Because of this, the specific numeric value of an origin_id carries no significance to other nodes in the replication topology beyond a simple binary distinction: is it zero or non-zero?
+Consequently, the specific numeric value of an origin_id carries no significance to other nodes in the replication topology.
+This value serves only as a simple binary distinction: whether it is zero or non-zero.

-• An origin_id of 0 signifies changes from transactions originally executed on that publisher.
+- An origin_id of 0 signifies changes from transactions originally executed on that node.

-• An origin_id of 1 or greater signifies that the publisher was replaying (applying) changes received from an upstream source.
+- An origin_id of 1 or greater signifies the node was replaying changes received from an upstream source.

 12.1.4.1.
 Preventing Infinite Replication Loops via Replication Origin

 PostgreSQL logical replication allows subscriber-side tables to remain writable.
-By leveraging this characteristic and configuring two nodes to function simultaneously as both publishers and subscribers, active-active replication (multi-primary configuration) can be achieved (see Figure 12.7 [1]).
+Leveraging this allows two nodes to function simultaneously as both publishers and subscribers, achieving active-active replication (multi-primary configuration), as shown in Figure 12.7 [1].

 Figure 12.7.
 Active-Active replication and the infinite replication loop.

-Prior to version 16, the standard logical replication feature unconditionally forwarded all decoded changes to downstream subscribers.
-Consequently, when bidirectional replication was configured between two nodes, a change originating on node 1 would propagate to node 2; node 2 would then treat this as a “new local change” and send it back to node 1.
-This unstoppable chain of events is known as an infinite replication loop (or circular replication).
+Prior to version 16, logical replication unconditionally forwarded all decoded changes.
+In a bidirectional configuration, a change originating on Node 1 propagated to Node 2; Node 2 then treated this as a “new local change” and sent it back to Node 1.
+This unstoppable chain is an infinite replication loop (or circular replication).

-• origin = any (Default): The walsender sends changes to downstream subscribers regardless of whether the WAL was generated locally or by applying messages received from a publisher.
+- origin = ‘any’ (Default): The walsender sends changes regardless of whether the WAL was generated locally or by applying messages from a publisher.

-• origin = none: WAL records generated by applying messages from an external node are excluded from sending by the walsender.
+- origin = ’none’: The walsender excludes WAL records generated by applying messages from an external node.

-The origin setting is a configuration option available in the CREATE SUBSCRIPTION command.
+The “origin” setting is a configuration option in the CREATE SUBSCRIPTION command.

 Internal Mechanism and Filtering Sequence

-1. Origin Stamping: When the subscriber’s apply worker commits (or aborts) a transaction, it attaches an origin_id to the COMMIT (or ABORT) WAL record1.
-In current implementations, a non-zero integer is assigned to changes originating from external nodes.
+Origin Stamping: When the subscriber’s apply worker commits a transaction, it attaches an origin_id to the COMMIT (or ABORT) WAL record1.
+Current implementations assign a non-zero integer to changes from external nodes.

-2. Evaluation by walsender: While decoding a transaction in the ReorderBuffer, the walsender of the publisher examines the origin information within the COMMIT WAL record.
+Evaluation by walsender: While decoding a transaction in the ReorderBuffer, the publisher’s walsender examines the origin information within the COMMIT WAL record.

-3. Execution of Filtering: If origin = none is configured and an origin_id is present in the COMMIT WAL record, the walsender terminates the transmission of that entire transaction and discards the data.
+Execution of Filtering: If origin = “none” is configured and an origin_id is present, the walsender skips the transmission of that entire transaction and discards the data.

-The following examples illustrate this behavior using a cascaded setup (node 1 $\rightarrow$ node 2 $\rightarrow$ node 3).
+Figure 12.8 illustrates this behavior using a cascaded setup (Node 1 $\rightarrow$ Node 2 $\rightarrow$ Node 3).

 Figure 12.8.
 Data propagation behavior based on the origin setting.

-• node 1: Executes an INSERT.
-Since no origin information exists in the COMMIT, the walsender sends the data to node 2.
+- Node 1: Executes an INSERT.
+Since no origin exists in the COMMIT, the walsender sends the data to Node 2.

-• node 2: The apply worker applies the received data and records origin_id = 1 in the COMMIT WAL record.
-Because origin = any, the walsender sends this origin-stamped data to node 3.
+- Node 2: The apply worker applies the data and records “origin_id = 1”.
+Because origin = “any”, the walsender sends this stamped data to Node 3.

-• node 3: The apply worker receives data from node 2.
-Despite the presence of an origin_id, the worker applies the change because origin = any, subsequently recording origin_id = 1 in its own WAL.
+- Node 3: The apply worker receives data from Node 2.
+Despite the origin_id, the worker applies the change because `origin = “any”.

-• Nnode 1: Executes an INSERT.
-The data is sent to node 2 as no origin is present.
+- Node 1: Executes an INSERT.
+The data is sent to Node 2 as no origin is present.

-• node 2: The apply worker applies the change and records origin_id = 1 in the WAL.
-When the walsender identifies the origin_id in the COMMIT WAL record via the ReorderBuffer, it terminates to send the message to node 3.
+- Node 2: The apply worker applies the change and records “origin_id = 1”.
+When the walsender identifies the origin_id via the ReorderBuffer, it skips sending the message to Node 3.

 12.1.5.
 Replication Slot

-Compared to streaming replication, logical replication slots include five additional attributes.
+Logical replication slots include five additional attributes compared to physical streaming replication.
 The following three are essential for the discussions in later sections:

-• confirmed_flush_lsn: The Log Sequence Number (LSN) up to which the apply worker of the subscriber has confirmed the receipt of data.
-Transactions committed prior to this LSN are no longer retained for the subscriber and become eligible for removal by the publisher.
+- confirmed_flush_lsn: The Log Sequence Number (LSN) up to which the subscriber’s apply worker has confirmed data receipt.
+The publisher no longer retains committed transactions prior to this LSN, making them eligible for removal.
 See Section 12.8 for details.

-Note that while logical slots also include attributes such as catalog_xmin and two_phase, their descriptions are omitted in this document.
+Note that although logical slots also include attributes such as catalog_xmin and two_phase, this documentation omits their descriptions.
 Refer to the official documentation for details.

 12.1.6.
 Conflicts

-Unlike physical streaming replication, logical replication does not replicate DDL operations and is not affected by VACUUM processes on the publisher.
-Consequently, the types of conflicts of streaming replication do not occur.
+Logical replication does not replicate DDL operations and is not affected by VACUUM processes on the publisher, unlike physical streaming replication.
+Consequently, the conflict types associated with streaming replication do not occur.

-However, conflicts can arise primarily due to concurrent data modifications at the application level on the subscriber side.
-For example, if a row is deleted directly on the subscriber and the publisher subsequently attempts to update that same row, a “update_missing” conflict occurs.
+However, conflicts arise primarily due to concurrent data modifications at the application level on the subscriber.
+For example, if a row is deleted directly on the subscriber and the publisher subsequently attempts to update that same row, an “update_missing” conflict occurs.

 A comprehensive list of conflicts detected by PostgreSQL is available in the official documentation: Logical Replication: Conflicts.

-1. In the COMMIT (or ABORT) WAL record, the origin_id is included in the header portion, while the origin_commit_lsn (or origin_abort_lsn) and origin_commit_timestamp (or origin_abort_timestamp) are added to the extended section. ↩︎
+In the COMMIT (or ABORT) WAL record, the origin_id is included in the header, while the “origin_commit_lsn” and “origin_commit_timestamp” are added to the extended section. ↩︎